 Shinjuku bustles with night clubs, karaoke rooms and endless shopping options.
 Enjoy dishes like tempura at a lively izakaya, where locals dine and catch up over beers, cocktails and sake.

 Shinjuku is also home to Tokyo’s Red Light District.
-Unfortunately, many of the strip clubs that cater to foreigners are run by the Yakuza and are not reputable establishments.
+Unfortunately, many of the strip clubs that cater to foreigners are run by the Yakuza (Japanese mafia) and are not reputable establishments.
 Check google reviews before going into any of the girly clubs in Shinjuku.
 Do not go into any of the clubs where people try to pull you in off the street.
 You will get ripped off.
 This makes Shinjuku the most unsafe district of Tokyo – but if you stay out of the shady sex clubs and use common sense regarding personal belongings, it’s fine to walk around the district.

 Want to witness the busiest pedestrian crossing in the world?
 Head to the Shibuya Crossing.
 Every time the street lights change around 2,000 people cross the street simultaneously.
 You will also find a wide variety of shops and good restaurants in Shibuya.
-If you’re short on time, pop into a ramen restaurant for a fast and delicious bowl of piping hot noodles.
+If you’re short on time, pop into a ramen restaurant for a fast and delicious bowl of piping hot noodle soup.
 You can even hang out in a cat cafe, playing with adorable kittens while sipping a latte.
 Plan to spend a few hours of your Japan itinerary in this interesting district of Tokyo.

 Delicious Sushi Throughout Tokyo

 There are so many culinary delights in Tokyo, but be sure to enjoy the excellent sushi.
 There are so many great options so just check reviews to be sure.
 Conveyor belt sushi establishments have become popular around Tokyo.
 They typically don’t serve the highest quality sushi, but they’re good and very handy if you just want a quick and inexpensive bite.
-Check the colors of the plates carefully if you don’t want to spend too much!
+Check the colors of the plates carefully if you don’t want to spend too much.
 For example, you may think a plate is white, but it is actually a more expensive pale blue or pink plate.
+Very sneaky!

 Even Japanese 7-Eleven’s sell tasty packaged sushi rolls and salads.
-The options are healthier and tastier than American 7-Eleven’s!
+The options are healthier and tastier than American 7-Eleven’s.
 Several days I just wanted a quick lunch to continue exploring an infinitely fascinating city, and 7-Eleven sushi rolls fit the bill.

 Shangri-La Hotel Tokyo is an excellent choice for a luxury stay.
 Elegant and spacious rooms feature floor-to-ceiling windows with city or bay views overlooking the Imperial Palace, Tokyo Sky Tree and Mount Fuji on clear days.
 Along with a 50 foot heated pool, their onsite spa, CHI, offers a range of treatments and relaxing massages.
 Onsite restaurants include Nadaman, serving fine Japanese cuisine and sushi and the elegant Piacere, serving gourmet Italian food.
 It is conveniently located right next to the JR Tokyo Station.